wp732/ssc_assignment_1/docs/assignment4_readme.txt

 # or wp732_rekor_tool -c and it all worked.
 Very cool :-)

 # Note 8: In order to not have to entry very long PyPi token during each poetry publish
-#         Add to securly store it locally, I developed scripts to install and use
+#         Add to securely store it locally, I developed scripts to install and use
 #         keepassxc as a local password manager.
 Note that keepassxc uses the terms
 #         username and password for key and value to be stored in the database.
-#         Also note that for each script you will be promted to enter a database password.
+#         Also note that for each script you will be prompted to enter a database password.

 			bin/keepass_create_db.sh			# Install keepassxc and create its database

 			bin/keepass_add_pair.sh pypitok		# Create key pypitok and prompt you for value

 			bin/keepass_get_value.sh pypitok	# Get back the token for key pypitok

+# NOTE 9: I created a wrapper script for poetry publish that fetches the token into
+#         the environment variable.

 # So after all this setup work, here were the steps to build and publish: